ravi-rautela/e-learning-platform/readme.md

-Here’s a detailed example of a `README.md` file for your application:

----

 # **E-Learning Platform**

 An advanced e-learning platform designed to connect students, instructors, and administrators.
 This application offers functionality for user management, course creation, and role-based dashboards.